Mtai30/WhyAblo/README.md

 5/26/22 Jerry
 Keep forgetting to call --no-ff when merging, making my branching look improper.
 Still working on the Entity object and its related classes.
 Notably, I created the two main Entity subclasses, Adventurer and Demon, and I decided to change the EntityList and TileList objects to have ArrayLists rather than 2-D arrays; I think it will be more manageable in the future, namely that the ArrayList will automatically increase its length when adding Entities or Tiles.

+5/26/22 Matthew
+No significant work done.
+Just getting my mess of branches in order.